Baker Years (2007-today)

 Covered Tennis Courts, Austin Sports Complex

 The first new residence hall built under Baker was completed in August 2015 and is named after former university president Dr. David Brandt and his wife Melva.
 Brandt Hall houses 149 students and currently functions as primarily a sophomore-inhabited residence.
-The 220-foot timber bridge that spans across the canyon and connects the east and west sides of campus was also completed in August 2015.
+Crisman Crossing, the 220-foot timber bridge that spans across the canyon and connects the east and west sides of campus, was also completed in August 2015.
+It is the longest clear-span timber truss bridge in the contiguous United States.
 The bridge leads straight to the new 30,000-square-foot dining hall called Canyon Commons which was completed in the summer of 2016.
 It seats 900 people and overlooks the natural beauty of Hess Creek Canyon.
 Directly next to Canyon Commons is the brand new Student Activity Center.
 It includes basketball courts, an indoor suspended track, and meeting spaces for student government and clubs.

 Academically, the school has grown and added many new programs.
 In 2009 the College of Engineering began offering a civil engineering degree, making George Fox the first Christian university on the West Coast to do so.
 A full-time MBA program was added that year, and in the fall of 2012, a three-year doctor of physical therapy program began.
-The beginning of the 2014 school year saw a small part of the freshman class enter as part of the new William Penn Honors Program, a great books program that serves as an alternative general education track.
+The beginning of the 2014 academic year saw a small part of the freshman class enter as part of the new George Fox Honors Program, a great books program that serves as an alternative general education track.
 The school brought in Dr. Joseph Clair to direct the program, which journeys through nearly 140 of the most influential books, poems, letters and arguments in human history.
 As of 2018, over 200 students were part of this program.
 Beginning in the fall of 2018, undergraduate students were able to pursue yet another degree, biomedical engineering.
-In 2019, the School of Nursing began offering an innovative RN to BSN program.
 Examples of recent new graduate programs include the full-time MBA, a three-year Doctor of Physical Therapy program, and a new Master of Social Work degree.
 In 2017 the George Fox Evangelical Seminary’s name was changed to Portland Seminary to help extend its outreach and its curriculum was expanded.

 Dr. Brain Doak leading an honors seminar in 2014

-The Idea Center was built in March 2014.
-Its purpose is to help students reach success in their academics and in their future careers.
-Students are able to schedule one-on-one meetings with their Cap coaches to discuss academic planning, job applications, or whatever else the student may need.
+Career and Academic Planning (formerly the IDEA Center) was established in March 2014.
+Its purpose is to help students reach success academics and in their future careers.
+Students are able to schedule one-on-one meetings with their CAP coaches to discuss academic planning, job applications, or whatever else a student may need.

 Act Six Scholars